This site costs me quite a few dollars a year to maintain If you feel inclined, please click on the SECURE

 means above and donate a small sum to my account.

-I help many hundreds of people per year with enquiries and get nothing in return.
+I help many people per year with enquiries and get nothing in return.

 |Winter In The Park|

 Map & Info provided by Sutton Coldfield Civic Society